5 Ways To Stop Sabotaging Relationships

 This might seem like a simple thing to you, or it might seem like a really big deal.
 Either way, if you know that you're struggling with doing things that are sabotaging your relationship and you don't want your relationship to end, you need to talk with your partner about it.

-Ensure this is a conversation that you have when you are calm and not in the heat of emotion.
+Ensure that this is a conversation you have when you are calm and not in the heat of emotion.
 You want to communicate to them what you see that you're doing and where you think it's coming from.
 If you're able to express your fear about your relationship to your significant other and then discuss it with them, that might be all you need to move past it.
-And, it can be helpful for your partner to know where your behavior is coming from.
+And it can be helpful for your partner to know where your behavior is coming from.
 Then, as you improve the behavior in the future, they will know what you're going through and work through it with you.

-It can also be helpful to see if they have noticed any behavior that they think is you trying to sabotage the relationship.
+It can also be helpful to see if they have noticed any behavior that they think may be you trying to sabotage the relationship.
 Their perspective might help you to see things that you would have missed otherwise.
 And, when they know that you are trusting them with being so open about your struggle, it could show them that you are serious about wanting to make your relationship work.

 You've probably heard it said that to love others, you need to know how to love yourself.
 This is where that comes into play.
 If you don't think that you have value and worth as a person, you're not going to expect someone else to think that you do either.
 So, even if they think very highly of you, you're not going to accept that from them.